kongou-ae/Test-Azure/README.md

 - Unused public ip address should be deleted
 - Runninng VM should be protected by NSG
 - VPN Gateway should be more than basic
+- NSG Should has all deny rule in the last row

 ### Disk